• Skip to primary navigation

 So light and flaky, Italian crostoli just melt in your mouth.
 Try stopping at just one - it's impossible!

-Fried Italian pastries - crostoli dusted with powdered sugar viewed from the front
+Crostoli dusted with powdered sugar viewed from the front.

 Why you'll love this recipe